U.S. lawmakers begin push for more sanctions on North Korea

-WASHINGTON U.S. lawmakers introduced legislation on Thursday to broaden sanctions against North Korea by imposing stiffer punishments on international companies that do business with Pyongyang.
+WASHINGTON U.S. lawmakers introduced legislation on Thursday to broaden sanctions against North Korea by imposing stiffer punishments on foreign companies doing business with Pyongyang, a measure that could impact mostly on Chinese firms.

-"In the wake of the state-sponsored cyber-attack on Sony Pictures, the bipartisan legislation targets North Korea’s access to the hard currency and other goods that help keep the regime in power," the bill's co-sponsor, U.S. Republican Representative Ed Royce said.
+"In the wake of the state-sponsored cyber-attack on Sony Pictures, the bipartisan legislation targets North Korea's access to the hard currency and other goods that help keep the regime in power," said the bill's co-sponsor, U.S. Republican Representative Ed Royce.

 "Additionally, it presses the Administration to use all available tools to impose sanctions against North Korea and on countries and companies that assist North Korea in bolstering its nuclear weapons programme," Royce, the House Foreign Affairs Committee chairman, said in a statement.

+The vast majority of North Korea's business dealings are with neighbouring China, which bought 90 percent of the isolated country's exports in 2013, according to data compiled by South Korea's International Trade Association.

-The initiative responds to concern in Congress about last year's cyberattack on Sony Pictures (6758.T), which was blamed on Pyongyang, as well as what lawmakers see as the international failure to rein in the reclusive state's nuclear weapons programme.
+The bill responds to concern in Congress about last year's cyber attack on Sony Pictures (6758.T), which was blamed on Pyongyang, as well as what lawmakers see as the international failure to rein in the reclusive state's nuclear weapons programme.

-The measure is co-sponsored by Republicans and Democrats, including the leaders of the House Foreign Affairs Committee, Royce, and Democrat Eliot Engel, which handles sanctions legislation in the chamber.
+The measure is co-sponsored by Republicans and Democrats, including the leaders of the House Foreign Affairs Committee, Royce, and Democrat Eliot Engel.

 A similar bill is likely in the U.S. Senate.
 It is expected to enjoy strong bipartisan support in both chambers.